-Color-Changing Process in Deciduos Leaves
+Color-Changing Process in Deciduous Leaves

 As summer changes into autumn in the temperate zones, the long hot days change into shorter cooler days.
 During autumn, the decreasing amount of sunlight causes changes in deciduous plants, most noticeably in the color of their leaves.
 Most leaves are green because of the presence of chlorophyll, which is a green pigment (chemical that gives a substance color) needed for the food-making process called photosynthesis.
 Chlorophyll is produced in response to sunlight and warm temperatures.
 During the growing seasons of spring and summer, chlorophyll is continually being produced and broken down, and leaves appear green.
 In autumn, with less sunlight and cooler temperatures, chlorophyll production slows down and eventually stops.
 In time all the chlorophyll is destroyed.